14phin/alx-system_engineering-devops/0x00-shell_basics/README.md

-a script that creates directories welcome/, welcome/to and welcome/to/school in the current directory
+command that liat all files and directories, separated by commas ,